muxyz/website/index.md

 </p>

 <p>We're reimagining an operating system from the ground up.
 Geared towards community first experiences, through messaging
-and voice, rather than single user point and click.
-Driven by our shared values, not exploitive consumerism.
+and voice, rather than scroll, point and click.
+Driven by our shared values, not exploitive and addictive consumerism.
 </p>

 <p>The outcome is to define the building blocks of a new operating system for the real world and launch an open services network